-The Malicious Domain Blocking and Reporting (MDBR) service is available for U.S. State, Local, Tribal, and Territorial (SLTT) government members of the Multi-State Information Sharing and Analysis Center® (MS-ISAC®) and Elections Infrastructure Information Sharing and Analysis Center® (EI-ISAC®), in partnership with the Cybersecurity and Infrastructure Security Agency (CISA) and Akamai.
-This service provides an additional layer of cybersecurity protection that is proven, effective, and easy to deploy.
+MDBR is available at no cost to U.S. State, Local, Tribal, and Territorial (SLTT) government members of the Multi-State Information Sharing and Analysis Center (MS-ISAC) and Elections Infrastructure Information Sharing and Analysis Center (EI-ISAC).
+It was designed in partnership with the Cybersecurity and Infrastructure Security Agency (CISA) and Akamai.

-MDBR technology prevents IT systems from connecting to harmful web domains, helping limit infections related to known malware, ransomware, phishing, and other cyber threats.
+MDBR is a cloud-based solution that uses recursive DNS technology to prevent IT systems from connecting to harmful web domains, helping SLTTs limit infections related to known malware, ransomware, phishing, and other cyber threats.
 This capability can block the vast majority of ransomware infections just by preventing the initial outreach to a ransomware delivery domain.

 Malicious Domain Blocking and Reporting Data Flow

 Web Security in as Little as 15 Minutes